harrysingh1991/tvh-m3u-generator/README.md

       TVH_PORT: "9981" # TVH Port
       TVH_PERSISTENT_PASS: "PASSWORD" # Use Persistent Password
       REFRESH_INTERVAL: "600" # Refresh interval in seconds
-      SERVER_PORT: "9985" #Port for m3u and epg xml to be availble from
+      SERVER_PORT: "9985" #Port for m3u and epg xml to be available from
 ```